 The benefits of tube ID coating are known by refinery and petrochemical clients across the globe.
-Refinery “bad actor” exchanger bundles were replaced “in-kind” with Curran tube ID coating; fixed equipment specialists recognized the benefits in reduced maintenance, deposit fouling, corrosion, and improved operating reliability as a value added application.
+Refinery bad actor bundles are likely poor performing exchangers due to the effects of fouling in heat exchangers.
+Equipment engineers specified heat exchanger coating to replace “in-kind” fabricated tube bundles using Curran tube ID coating; benefits were found in years of reduced maintenance, continuous operation run, and improved operating reliability.

 Curran is at the forefront of material and application technology development using advanced polymers and inorganic/hybrid coatings.
-Ultra thin (<25 micron) applications for “critical service” and plate and frame exchangers are in field trials.
+Ultra thin (<25 micron) applications are solutions for operation critical exchangers where crude and hydrocarbon services are primary causes of fouling in heat exchangers.
+These new advanced technologies can be applied to exchanger tube IDs, ODs and plate and frame exchangers.

-All applications are subject to Curran quality control and hold points.
+All heat exchanger internal coating applications are subject to Curran quality control, and inspection observation and record points.
 We coat shell & tube exchanger bundles, air coolers, U tube and plate and frame exchangers; provide in-service exchange tube ID restoration; tube end coating, plate exchangers, OD tube coating; in-situ and field coating applications.

-Curran has mastered surface prep and application methods for coating “in-service” exchangers, this technique is used to restore exchangers for continued service.
-Curran can achieve NACE 1 “white metal” cleanliness of in-service exchanger tubes, and its application methods satisfy holiday spark testing requirements – even in pitted tubes.
-A homogeneous thin film protective coating mitigates tube ID corrosion.
+Curran has mastered surface prep and application methods for coating in-service exchangers, this technique is used to restore exchangers for continued service.
+Curran can achieve NACE 1 white metal cleanliness of in-service exchanger tubes, and its application methods satisfy holiday spark testing requirements – even in pitted tubes.
+A homogeneous thin film coated tube mitigates fouling in heat exchangers and prevents tube ID corrosion.

 Curran 1000 – Advanced two-part 100% solids epoxy coating designed for high temperature immersion service in cooling water, hydrocarbons and process streams.
 This coating is an organic/inorganic hybrid with superior mechanical performance; resistant in cooling water steam services to 365°F and excursions to 400°F (204°C).
 Applied to 8-14 mils total DFT.